korkin25/proxypool/README.md

 `redisHost` is the hostname of the Redis server. `redisAuth` is the auth key used to access it, it can be set as `null` if there is no auth key. `redisChanName` is the name of the channel used to publish shares.

 ### Address validation ###
 The proxypool implements the proper address validation algorithm for public keys.
-Since different coins prepend a different byte to the checksum, this option is configurable in `publicKeyByte` and `publicAuxKeyBye`.
+Since different coins prepend a different byte to the checksum, this option is configurable in `publicKeyByte` and `publicAuxKeyByte`.
 It is expected that miners use their Vertcoin payout address as their username and their Monocle payout address as their password in their mining client.

 ### Nonce ###
 `extraNonce2Size` and `extraNonce3Size` control the how the upstream's `extraNonce2` is split.
 Thus `extraNonce2Size` and `extraNonce3Size` should add up the to the upstream's `extraNonce2`'s size.